-We start the day worshiping God at Flagpole Devo, and we end the day worshiping Him at Night Devo.
-Night Devo is led by each Group Leader as the last activity of every day.
+We start the day worshiping God, and we end the day worshiping Him at Night Devo.
+Night Devo is led by the Group Leader as the last activity of every day.
 Night Devo ends with each group's special Night Song.